3DH From Atlanta Georgia shoots a huge project in Israel for the exhibition; “From Jesus to Abraham”

 music festival in Haifa

-Hanna Laszlo, Israeli actress, wins the highly prestigious Cannes film festival award
+Hanna Laszlo, the Israeli actress, wins the highly prestigious Cannes film festival award